Ian-morphling/public_showcase/eu_ai_act_navigator/README.md

    v
 Final Answer (Grounded & Explainable)
 ```
+The planner–retriever loop may execute multiple times until stop conditions are met (sufficiency, max hops, or relevance degradation).

 Each agent has a **strict, non-overlapping responsibility**, enabling observability, testing, and future scaling.